dhis2-sre/im-tooling/README.md

 Copy .env.example to .env

-Update the ENVIRONMENT to match your environment
+Update the `ENVIRONMENT` and `CLASSIFICATION` variables to match your environment.

 Run `skaffold dev`